denisgodoy/42-so_long/README.md

 - The player can leave the map when all collectibles have been collected or;
 - Press the escape `ESC` key or;
 - Close the window;
+- A movements counter must be displayed on terminal.

 ## Mandatory part